zanedr/front-end-submissions-public/1611/mod-4/byob/byob_eric_sayler.md

 * **12 points** - Your application has some duplication and minor bugs.
 Developer can speak to most choices made in the code and knows what every line is doing.
 * **5 points** - Your application has a significant amount of duplication and one or more major bugs.
 Developer cannot speak to most choices and does not know what every line of code is doing.

+To get a 3 on this project, you need to score 110 points or higher.

 - Points: x / 150